Goal Setting Process: How to Set Smart Goals and Slay Them Every Time

 It is true, any of us can set goals and New Year’s Eve is a popular time to start.
-A New Year makes us feel like we have a clean slate to get in shape, earn more money, or learn something new.
+There is something about the New Year that makes us feel like we have a clean slate to get in shape, earn more money, or learn something new.
 But did you know, 80% of New Years Resolutions fail by February?
 And why is that?

-First, we have to look at how we set goals.
+In the goal-setting process, we must first look at how we set goals.
 Are we just verbally saying we want to do something or are we writing out our goals with a plan of action?
 Creating a solid plan and putting it down on paper is an awesome way to start.

-So even if you got an A last marking period, why not set a goal to create better study habits or learn even more on the subject (at the time I was teaching Special Education Science – which I loved BTW.)
-Even if you excel in one area, there is always something you can improve upon to be this amazing version of yourself.
-What a positive lesson!
+So even if you are doing well and let’s say, got an A last marking period, a smart goal’s example would be to create better study habits or learn more on the subject.
+Therefore, even if you excel in one area, there is always something you can improve upon to be this amazing version of yourself. -Think positively!

 One of the best ways to set a goal is to write it down.
-Goals should also be measurable and it helps to create a plan of action.
+In fact, this post includes a goal setting worksheet to help you on your journey.
+Goals should also be measurable and you can get started by creating a plan of action.
 So whether your goal is financial, fitness, or travel success you can do it!

 What does “measurable” mean?
 It means you can check your goal at the end of your time frame and measure whether you achieved it or not.
 Setting a goal to simply lose weight is not measurable.
 However, by being more specific you will be able to check your progress.
 For example, you could state your goal like this: “I will lose five pounds in four weeks.”
 The second goal gives a timeline and a clear amount of weight you want to lose.
 You are WAY more likely to meet this type of goal than just randomly saying you want to do something.